Glinkis/mockemon/README.md

 // { name: string, pet: "Daisy" }
 ```

-It's also possible to pass a function to the mock builder.
+It's also possible to pass a function to the builder.
 This function will be called with the provided faker instance, just like when setting up the builder initially.

 ```ts
 const mock3 = mockBuilder((f) => ({